banisterious/obsidian-oneirometrics/docs/USAGE.md

 - Set the path where your metrics table will be stored
 - Use the smart file suggestion system to easily select an existing file
 - Supports paths with spaces and special characters
-- Year-based paths are suggested automatically (e.g., typing "2024" suggests "Journals/2024/2024.md")
+- Year-based paths are suggested automatically (e.g., typing "2025" suggests "Journals/2025/2025.md")
 - The file will be created if it doesn't exist
 - **Note**: The plugin will create backups before making changes
+- Use the Open Metrics Note button for quick access to your metrics note

 ### Metric Editor
 - Click the "Edit Metrics" button to open the metric editor